parrt/cs345/projects/bytecode.md

 	HALT
 ```

-If we want to print the string literal, the assembly file format requires you to define the string and then reference it with `SCONST i` instruction.
+If we want to print a string literal, the assembly file format requires you to define the string and then reference it with `SCONST i` instruction.
 For example,

 ```
 1 strings